aiot-lab/NeurIT/README.md

 #### 3.1 Configuration

-All of the hyperparameters, model path, data path are defined in `tf-brt/source/config.py` for convenience, as you donnot have to type in anything in the command line.
+All of the hyperparameters, model path, data path are defined in `tf-brt/source/config.py` for convenience, as you donot have to type in anything in the command line.

 Please download the NeurIT dataset to the folder, and fill in necessary path information before ***training***.
 The following setting code is for your reference.